Do you want to see the diversity of Colombian landscapes? Let me show you my six favorite places to see nature and wilderness in Colombia

 No wonder Colombia is the second richest country in biodiversity and the richest country in biodiversity per area worldwide.
 With surreal landscapes that look like they are from another planet, I think in this article I can give you some good reasons to plan your summer in Colombia.

-Let me show you some unimaginable landscapes you could all see within one short trip with just a few hours of driving in between.
+Let me show you some unimaginable Colombian landscapes you could all see within one short trip with just a few hours of driving in between.

-Tropical rainforest at Cocora National Park
+Tropical landscapes at Cocora National Park

 The Cocora Natural National Park is not only a place for adventurers and trekking fans, it is also the home of the Colombian National Tree: The wax palm, a palm that can reach incredible heights of up to 80 meters and only grows in this region.
 Cocora is the place where you feel like you are in the middle of the latest Jurassic Park movie set and an obligatory destination if you want to see some astonishing Colombian landscapes and try the best coffee in the world.